jiyi27/jiyi27.github.io/content/posts/java/basics/002-compile-java.md

 - User classes - Classes defined by developers and third parties that do not take advantage of the extension mechanism.
 You identify the location of these classes using the `-classpath` option on the command line (the preferred method) or by using the CLASSPATH environment variable.

-In general, you only have to specify the location of user classes.
+> In general, you only have to specify the location of user classes.
 Bootstrap classes and extension classes are found "automatically".

-> 在 Java 项目中，代码通常会被编译成多个 `.class` 文件。如果直接分发 `.class` 文件，管理起来会很麻烦。因此，Java 提供了 `.jar` 这种格式，可以把多个 `.class` 文件打包在一起，便于 分发、部署和加载。